taiki-e/easy-ext/README.md

 }
 ```

 You can elide the trait name.
-Note that in this case, `#[ext]` assigns a
-random name, so you cannot import/export the generated trait.

 ```rust
 use easy_ext::ext;